Jackie Walker (activist): Career

 Walker was in the National Youth Theatre but, as she thought that as a black person she would get few roles, went instead to Goldsmiths College and trained to become a teacher.
 In her first year, she married and had a baby, returning to her studies when her baby was six weeks old.
 She worked as a teacher at a pupil referral unit for emotionally and behaviourally disturbed young people.

 Walker completed an M. Phil, in which she examined the development of identity in the work of Black British writers.
 Having completed two Arvon Foundation writing courses, she was awarded an Arts Council England grant to complete her family memoir Pilgrim State, published by Sceptre in April 2006.
 It was placed on the reading list of the social worker training course at Brunel University London, where Walker gave bi-weekly lectures and was a member of the committee for social work training.

 She has been an anti-racist trainer and charity worker and has a long record of anti-racist activism and as a political activist.

 She has contributed to educational materials and written training manuals on anti-racism.

 Labour Party

 Walker joined the Labour Party in 1981.
 She was elected Vice-Chair of South Thanet Constituency Labour Party and played a leading role in the campaign there to prevent the election of the UKIP leader Nigel Farage in the 2015 general election.
-She was elected to Momentum's Steering Committee, becoming its vice-chair in September 2015 and is a member of Jewish Voice for Labour (JVL).
-She was expelled from Labour for "prejudicial and grossly detrimental behaviour against the party" on 27 March 2019.
-Walker retained her JVL membership, however.
+She was elected to Momentum's Steering Committee, becoming its vice-chair in September 2015, and is a member of Jewish Voice for Labour (JVL).
+On 27 March 2019, Walker was expelled from the Labour Party for "prejudicial and grossly detrimental behaviour against the party".
+She nonetheless retained her JVL membership.